DHI/terracotta/README.md

 # Terracotta

-A modern, versatile XYZ tile server, built with Flask and Rasterio :earth_africa:
+A light-weight, versatile XYZ tile server, built with Flask and Rasterio :earth_africa:

-Terracotta runs in production as WSGI on a webserver or as a serverless app on AWS λ.
+Terracotta runs in production as a WSGI app on a webserver or as a serverless app on AWS λ.
 For convenient data exploration, debugging, and development, it also runs standalone through the CLI interface `terracotta serve`.